 High/Low for Time Period | High/Low for Time Period - Extended

-The High/Low for Time Period and High/Low for Time Period - Extended studies will draw lines in the chart for each day at the Highest price for the time spanning the Start Time to End Time study Inputs and at the Lowest price for the same time period.
+The High/Low for Time Period and High/Low for Time Period - Extended studies will draw lines in the chart for each day at the Highest price and at the Lowest price for the time spanning the Start Time to End Time study Inputs

 With the High/Low for Time Period version of the study, the lines are only drawn from Start Time to End Time study Inputs.
 There is no consideration of the Session Times in Chart >> Chart Settings.